EndeavourOS-Community-Editions/.github/profile/README.md

 It was a great journey, but in the end it was way to much detail work to be done to keep them updated and integrated into the default ISO.
 We always keep an eye on KISS for the development of EndeavourOS.

-Feel free to install them manually every Edition have inbstructions to do so.
+Feel free to install them manually every Edition have instructions to do so.
 If you want to contribute to a new way to install them there is still the option to run custom scripts injected by entering URL to this in our welcome application.
 And we are open to provide tools or GUI to install them from already running systems per example.